The Diary of a Nobody/July 17

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow talks to himself.
+The Diary of a Nobody – Sparrow anticipates seeing a girl at the gym.
 Today’s Diary.

 ———